Neural Task Synthesis for Visual Programming: Experimental Evaluation with Synthetic Task Specifications: Details

 \subsection{Training Process}

-\textbf{Training the code generator.} We employ a standard approach, using an imitation (supervised) form of learning, with a cross-entropy loss for an LSTM-based architecture (see Appendix~\ref{app-sec.neurtasksyn}) \cite{DBLP:conf/icml/DevlinUBSMK17,DBLP:conf/iclr/BunelHDSK18}.
+\textbf{Training the code generator.} We employ a standard approach, using an imitation (supervised) form of learning, with a cross-entropy loss for an LSTM-based architecture (see Appendix~\ref{app-sec.neurtasksyn}) \citep{DBLP:conf/icml/DevlinUBSMK17,DBLP:conf/iclr/BunelHDSK18}.
 We augment $\Dataset^{\text{train}}$ by adding all the possible combinations of construct instantiations for a given code.
 The training plots and the hyperparameters used can be seen in Figure~\ref{app-fig.experiments.codegen}.
-We report the validation performance (i.e., same metric employed for \AlgoNeurCodeGen{}) smoothed via an exponential decay function, and the batch loss averaged over one epoch.
+We report the validation performance smoothed via an exponential decay function, and the batch loss averaged over one epoch.

 \textbf{Training the puzzle generator.} We use an RL procedure, using the instantiations of $\FScore$ as rewards.
 We augment the RL training set with additional codes produced by the previously trained code generator.
 To encourage higher quality tasks, we use a form of curriculum as follows: after a certain epoch, we give a reward larger than $0$ only if the ratio between the scores of the output task and the $\TaskOracle$'s task is larger than a factor $\widehat{\lambda}_2$; we gradually increase $\widehat{\lambda}_2$ from $0.8$ to $0.9$.
 For \karelType{}, we also employ a temperature parameter during training, encouraging exploration during inference.
 The training plots and the hyperparameters used can be seen in Figures~\ref{app-fig.experiments.taskgen}.
 We report the validation performance (i.e., same metric employed for \AlgoNeurGridGen{}) smoothed via an exponential decay function, and the batch reward averaged over one epoch.